oddlama/embedded-devices/README.md

 ### Register based devices

-Our [embedded-registers](https://github.com/oddlama/embedded-registers) crate provides a generic way to define registers, and an interface implementation to allow reading and writing those registers via I2C or SPI.
+The [embedded-registers](./embedded-registers) crate provides a generic way to define registers, and an interface implementation to allow reading and writing those registers via I2C or SPI.

 A register usually refers to a specific memory address (or consecutive memory region) on the device by